murchie85/McMurchies-Open-Labs/Devops Placement/README.md

 - Why are configuration management tools like Ansible, Chef and Puppet useful?
 Why do they save time?
 How do they reduce human error and increase consistancy?
 - Relate the 12 factor app (google this one) to DevOps principles.
 - List 3 or more technical tasks a DevOps engineer might carry out.
-- List 3 or more business tasks a DevOps engineer might carry out.
+- List 3 or more business related tasks a DevOps engineer might carry out - or tasks which you can justify direct business benefit.
 - Describe the difference between scaling horizontally and scaling vertically
 - Explain why Jenkins (or other orchestration tools) are so powerful?
 - What is a VM?
 What makes it different from a server or a stand alone computer?